peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - bauen
 - kreativ
-- Schokolade, die

 # False friends

 Words that exist in Dutch with an almost similar spelling, but that have a different meaning

-- Gift
-- Gelegenheit
-- Ufer, das
 - Bericht, der
+- Gelegenheit, die
+- Gift, das
+- Hochwasser, das
 - Kleid, das
-- Hochwasser, das
+- Ufer, das